Best 25+ annotation and markup tools in 2021

 Xodo allows users to edit, annotate, sign, and share your PDF file on desktops, smartphones, and the cloud.
 It’s also possible to invite collaborators by using their email addresses, which is a nice touch.

-This option is great if you want a simple PDF annotation tool.
+This option is great if you want a simple PDF markup tool.
 But if you also want more sophisticated mobile apps that support you with your project and task management activities, this might not be the right tool for you.
 Since it can’t help with task management and checklists, the text tool could cause you to miss comments and changes.

 4. Drawboard